7 tips: How to have a good voice without investing a lot of time and money

 7. Ground yourself.
 Feel the connection to your feet.
 Imagine being a tree with roots in the ground.
 This is going to improve your presence and also your voice.

 A little disclaimer: whatever you do - if it hurts, you’re putting too much tension on your vocal cords.
 If it feels good, it sounds good.
 Should you experience pain in your throat, go and see a physician or speech therapist.
 Make sure your vocal cords are healthy.
-Did you like this post?
-If you would like to know more about the amazing power of your voice, sign up to receive my monthly email with useful tips and tricks.
-See you inside.
+If you would like to know more about the amazing power of your voice and could use some guidance in using it with more confidence, book a 30 min free discovery call and let's chat!